1. Docs

 Currently, I prefer to use Biome.js instead of ESLint.
 You can use ESLint if you prefer.
 Also I prefer to use ~ as the alias.
 You can use @ or any other alias if you prefer.

-Run the CLI
+Run the shadcn CLI

-npx kanpeki-ui@latest init
+npx shadcn@latest init

-Fonts
+Fonts (optional)

 I use Geist as the default font.
 You can use any font you like.

-Here's how I configure Inter for Next.js:
+Here's how I configure Geist for Next.js:

-1. Create a font.ts file inside src/config:
+1. Create a fonts.ts file inside src/config:

 import { Geist } from "next/font/google";